davidbstein/davidbstein.com/_jekyll/about.md

 My academic training is a patchwork of legal and engineering work.
 At NYU Law School, I was a research scholar at the [Guarini Institute for Global Law and Tech](https://www.guariniglobal.org/current-team){:target="_blank"}, a fellow at the [Information Law Institute](https://www.law.nyu.edu/centers/ili/people){:target="_blank"}, and co-taught a seminar on [global tech law](https://its.law.nyu.edu/courses/description.cfm?id=32595){:target="_blank"} as an adjunct professor.
 At MIT, I did graduate research at the [Computer Science and AI Lab](https://www.csail.mit.edu/research/distributed-robotics-laboratory){:target="_blank"}, first on distributed robtics and later on homomorphically encrypted biometric recognition.
-I also worked on design priciples for space-based synthetic aperature radar at the [Systems Engineering Research Institute](https://seari.mit.edu/){:target="_blank"}.
+I also worked on design priciples for space-based synthetic aperature radar at the [Systems Engineering Advancement Research Institute](https://seari.mit.edu/){:target="_blank"}.

 <!---
 from 2009-2011 i did research in distributed robotics at <a href="http://groups.csail.mit.edu/drl/wiki/index.php?title=Main_Page" title="" target="_blank">MIT CSAIL</a>, where I designed and built heterogeneous robot swarms to prove feasibility of automated distributed construction of large structures.
 In 2020, I returned briefly to write my Master's thesis, demonstrating a novel approach to homomorphically encrypted biometric recognition.